mengrang/cnn-for-videos/README.md

-cnn for videos
 	some blocks of cnn for spatial and temporal inputs